Where & HOW To See The Northern Lights in Banff

 You’ll want some warm clothes to brave the nights in the Rockies, even in mid-August.
 We advise packing a bit more than just a ski jacket since you’ll be stationary and staring at the sky in the winter.
 Ski jackets are best for constant movement.

-As a great cold-weather outfit, we suggest you wear thermal underwear, wool socks, a sweater, down jacket or parka, windproof pants (ski pants), a scarf, and a toque.
+As a great cold-weather outfit, we suggest you wear thermal underwear, wool socks, a sweater, down jacket or parka, windproof pants (ski pants), a scarf, mittens, and a toque.

 A Thermos Is Key